TanishaKr07/HolidayRecipesClassifier/README.md

 As mentioned in the introduction, we are curious about whether there is a statistically significant difference in the calorie content of dessert holiday recipes and non-dessert holiday recipes.

 By "dessert" holiday recipes, we are talking about the holiday recipes that explicitely had the keyword "dessert" as one of the tags in their "tags" column.
-For the purposes of our study, any holiday recipe that did not have the "dessert" tag was presumed to be "non-dessert", and classified as such.
+For the purposes of our study, any holiday recipe that did not have the `'dessert'` tag was presumed to be `'non-dessert'`, and classified as such.

 To investigate the question, we ran a permutation test with the following hypotheses, test statistic, and significance level.